It’s Defensible Space Season in Tahoe Donner — Now What?

 Step 2: The Clean-Up

 - Thanks to funding from Measure T, the Truckee Fire Protection District has many resources to help you clear your property.
+Visit their website for a list of all their current home hardening rebates, defensible space assistance programs and green waste programs.

 - If you would like to hire a contractor, Truckee Fire has put together this list of approved Defensible Space and Tree Removal Service Providers.